-The holidays set forth in subsection (a)(2)-(a)(16) of Government Code section 6700 are excluded only when calculating non-urgent appointment wait times, and when calculating timeframes to administer the survey using the Three Step Protocol.
+The holidays set forth in subsection (a)(2)-(a)(19) of Government Code section 6700 are excluded only when calculating non-urgent appointment wait times, and when calculating timeframes to administer the survey using the Three Step Protocol.

-69. Example: If a primary care provider responds with an appointment date and time on Tuesday the 15th, then the appointment identified shall be on or before Wednesday the 30th in order to meet the 10-business days standard (calculated by counting forward 10 business days and excluding the holiday on the 28th and the weekends) for non-urgent primary care appointments.
+69. Example: If a primary care provider responds with an appointment date and time on Tuesday, December 12th, then the appointment identified must be on or before Wednesday the 27th in order to meet the 10-business days standard (calculated by counting forward 10 business days and excluding the holiday on the 25th and the weekends) for non-urgent primary care appointments.

 Compliance Determinations